svdbusse/SemiAnnualChat/about.md

----
+﻿---
 layout: page
 title: About
 permalink: /about/
 ---

-My name is Stefan van der Busse, I'm a Senior Solutions Engineer in Christchurch, New Zealand.
+Hi, I'm Stefan van der Busse a Senior Solutions Engineer in Christchurch, New Zealand.
-I work primarily with Microsoft technologies, which can be summarised into the following:
+I work for a Nation wide MSP, designing, implementing and supporting solutions in  Education, Corporate and Government sectors.

-* Windows
+I work primarily with Microsoft products, such as:

-* Azure
+Windows 10, Azure, Office 365, Azure AD, Intune, PowerShell, SharePoint, App-V, SCCM and Flow.

-* Office 365
+I'm an ex Windows Phone (RIP) and Microsoft Band (RIP) enthusiast, and now a reluctant iPhone and Apple Watch user.

 Information on this site is provided as is, where is and without warranty.
 If you would like to use some of the solutions listed here, but please ensure your own

-Views
+*The views and opinions on this site are my own, and do not reflect those of my employer.*